 When people backpacking in Australia all you hear about is the trip down the east coast – Sydney, Cairns, Whitsundays etc and while that is undoubtedly awesome there’s more to see in Australia.

 Locals will tell you if you wanna see the real Oz, head west.
 And you don’t get any further west than WA.
 The capital of the Western Territory Perth is one of the most isolated cities in the whole world which goes a long way to explain their friendliness.
-So when you’ve got your backpacked strapped on, think about leaving the crowds of drunken Europeans for a little bit, so grab yourself a used campervan, hit up the public transport or find some flights to Perth .
+So when you’ve got your backpack strapped on, think about leaving the crowds of drunken Europeans for a little bit, hit up the public transport or find some flights to Perth.

 Make sure you check out these top ten things to see in Western Australia:

 1) Karijini National Park: This area is known to be one of the hottest places in the world so bring your sunscreen.
 Karijini, in Pilbara, requires a bit of a drive but the views will make it all worth while with hundred meters deep red canyons and gorges waiting for you.